firecat53/keepmenu/README.rst

 Features
 --------

+- Prompts for and saves initial database and keyfile locations if config file isn't setup before first run.
 - Set multiple databases in the config file, including key files.
 - Auto-type username and/or password on selection.
 No clipboard copy/paste involved.